| A PERONAL MEMOIR OF

 scrolls through the synagogue accompanied by songs by a choir and organ

 music after which the scrolls were placed into the arc.
-After a singing
+After a singing by

-by the congregation led by the cantor, Rabbi Bergmann carried out the
+the congregation led by the cantor, Rabbi Bergmann carried out the

 beautiful ceremony at the lighting of the eternal light.
-In his address
+In his address he

-this community will never extinguish."
+community will never extinguish."

 What has remained and will forever remain in my memory